How to buy your home

 After you’ve bought your home through either the Right to Acquire or Right to Buy scheme, you’re free to sell it at any time.

-However, if you decide to sell your home within the first 10 years, you’re legally required to offer it to Clarion to buy back before you advertise on the open market.
-If you can’t agree a full market price with us, we’ll arrange a valuation to set the price.
+If you do decide to sell your home within the first 10 years, part of the legal requirements are to ask us to buy it back before you advertise on the open market.
+As part of this process, we can arrange a valuation to set the price.

 Paying back your discount

-You’ll have to pay back some or all of the discount you got if you sell your Right to Buy home within 5 years of buying it.
+You’ll have to pay back some or all of your discount if you sell your Right to Buy home within 5 years of buying it.

 You’ll have to pay back all of the discount if you sell within the first year.
 After that, the total amount you pay back reduces to: